EternityForest/awesome-standards/README.md

 There are vast numbers of attempts to replace this, many are significantly better, but Bash is everywhere, and for the small set of things a shell is used for in more modern workflows, it's perfectly good.

+### Excalidraw

+This open web-based drawing app appears to be almost universally loved, is embeddabe in other applications,  and has no real competition as far as I know.